 Dalby Forest: Nature's Adventure Playground

-Or for the ultimate ‘space out’, how about starry trips to the edge of the galaxy?
+For the ultimate ‘space out’, how about starry trips to the edge of the galaxy?
 With its Dark Sky Discovery Centre, Dalby Forest is one of the best places in Britain for stargazing once autumn’s darker nights arrive.
 In fact, the entire area’s recently been awarded coveted international ‘Dark Sky’ status, and on clear nights you can see the Milky Way, a rare – and colourful - phenomenon in the UK.
 It’s a must-see visit during the region’s annual Dark Skies Festival (February), a celestial celebration with a huge range of events, both fun and seriously scientific.

 You can also take a Dark Skies Meander, explore a forest wellbeing trail; or relax into forest bathing and yoga.